gradle/gradle/design-docs/testing-improvements.md

 ### Implementation

-#### Test Execution Events

-Nothing needs to change there.
+Our test execution infrastructure already associates output events with test cases.
 When we serialise the results to disk back in the build process we discard this association and write a single text file for each stream (out & err) of each class.
 The JUnit XML generator uses these files (along with the binary results file) to generate the XML.
-The association between output and test case needs to be added to this serialisation.
-Note that the text files of the stdout and stderr are internal.

-- An index of the output will be appended to the output files, mapping starting line number to test case “id”.

-This is preferable to creating a file per test case as that could cause an explosion of files (slowing test execution and cleaning).
-This also assumes that test methods are never executed concurrently within a test class.

-The output serializer can do this regardless of how the XML is generated.
-Only the XML generator needs to know about the `outputPerTestCase` parameter.
+Instead of writing the output to text files, we will serialize the TestOutputEvent into the results binary file.

+The data structure that gets serialized must provide the means to reconstruct the ordered "stream" of output events:

+1. for the execution of each suite
+2. for the execution of each test case within a suite

+This implies that a sequence identifier id is added to the association between an output event and the test suite, and the output event and the test case.
+There is no requirement at this time to be able to reconstruct the ordered stream of output events for an execution (i.e. all tests).

+The result data structure needs to support being able to render the HTML and XML reports efficiently.
+Different ways of structuring the output event storage (e.g. are event children of `TestMethodResult` or `TestClassResult`?) will need to be trialled and measured.

+The impact of the new data structure on report generation will need to be measured for both the output-per-suite case and the output-per-test-case case.

 ### Test coverage